fusepoolP3/p3-silkdedup/README.md

 The deduplication task is based on a set of rules written in the SILK Link Specification Language.
 The rules currently implemented can be used to disambiguate descriptions of entities of type foaf:Person using the properties foaf:givenName and foaf:givenName where foaf is a prefix for the namespace http://xmlns.com/foaf/0.1/

+To test the application open a new shell, go to the deduptransformer/src/test/resources/ folder and run the following command

+curl -X POST -T testfoaf.ttl http://localhost:7100

 The SILK version used is 2.6.0 that is not available from the Maven repository.
 In order to use it in Maven it must be dowloaded from the project webste

 http://wifo5-03.informatik.uni-mannheim.de/bizer/silk/